 Many homes built in Ireland before 2006 lack sufficient insulation.
-This could make a home colder than is has to be during the winter months as it may not have the ability to retain heat.
+This will make a home colder than it has to be during the winter months as it may will not have the ability to retain sufficient heat.
 Not only is a cold home uncomfortable, but it could lead to health issues for its occupants, damage to the structure of the home such as mould growth, damp and an increase in the amount of money spent on space heating.

 While cavity wall insulation may be an option for some, there are plenty of homes across the country where it is not suitable or practical to install.
 Homeowners looking to insulate may be left with only a few options to choose from: internal dry lining or external wall insulation.